Which OBD2 Scanner Should I Buy?

 - Level 1 – Basic Code Readers, the Least Expensive, Can only read and clear codes from the Engine Control Unit (ECU).

-- Level 2 – Multi-system OBD-2 Scanner, which Can read and clear codes from Engine, Transmission, ABS, and Airbag.
-Depending on the scanner, it may be able to read and clear codes from other modules such as climate control, suspension, charging system, etc.
+- Level 2—Multi-system OBD-2 Scanner, which Can read and clear codes from the Engine, Transmission, ABS, and Airbag.
+Depending on the scanner, it may also be able to read and clear codes from other modules such as climate control, suspension, charging system, etc.

-- Level 3 – Professional OBD-2 Scanners, Professional Level, These scanners offer similar functionality to what the dealer uses.
+- Level 3 – Professional OBD-2 Scanners, Professional Level: These scanners offer functionality similar to that of the dealer.
 They can read, clear, program, view live data, and activate all systems in your car.

-We hope that after reading this article, you will have a better understanding of OBD-2 scanners.
-Regarding OBD-2 scanners, there is no one size fits all solution.
+We hope that after reading this article, you will better understand OBD-2 scanners.
+Regarding OBD-2 scanners, there is no one-size-fits-all solution.
 A key component is how much you are trying to spend on a scanner and whether you want it to work on only one make or many vehicle models.

 When buying an OBD-2 scanner, ask yourself these questions: